April 2020 Update

 If your company recently switched to Aircall as a solution to support remote working and you need help getting started, our Onboarding Team is there to help you every step of the way.

 Our onboarding portal will help you target all the most important features in setting yourself up to use Aircall perfectly.
-We highly encourage you to join one of our helpful onboarding webinar sessions which will guide you with setting up your Dashboard and Phone.
+We highly encourage you to join one of our helpful onboarding live training sessions which will guide you with setting up your Dashboard and Phone.

 Continued Customer Support